EddieHubCommunity/open-source-practice/README.md

 *_You CAN make edits on the main branch, but this may cause issues down the line.
 Best practice is to create a new branch for each separate issue you work on.
 That way your `main` branch remains in sync with Eddie's `main` branch_

 3. Edit:
-- On the top right of the Readme file, click on the pencil icon to edit the file by adding your name
+- On the top right of the Readme file, click on the pencil icon to edit the file by adding your name.
+- After editing the Readme file, add a commit message and click on the green button saying "Commit Changes".
+Make sure you have selected the correct branch.

 4. Raise a Pull Request:
 - Click `Pull Requests` (which is the third option at the top of this page after the options `Code` and `Issues`).